Midlands Region Administrative Instructions (MRAI) for 2025-2026

 2.1 An application from a club already in the RFU leagues that wishes to transfer into the Midlands Region at the same level as it holds in another Region must be made as in 1.1 above, with a deadline date being 12 months earlier than the one in 1.1.

-2.2 Clubs already included in the Midlands Leagues as a result of Level Transfer will be more readily accepted on a permanent basis if they apply as in 1.1above.
+2.2 Clubs already included in the Midlands Leagues as a result of the allocation of clubs to a particular league in accordance with RFU Regulation 6, Appendix 2 will be more readily accepted on a permanent basis if they apply as in 1.1 above.

 2.3 Clubs joining at the bottom level will be able to follow the procedure outlined in 1.1 and 1.2 above.